Domestic Abuse Quiz

-- Has your partner threatened to beat or have sex with your children unless you do what he says?
+- Has your partner threatened to beat or have sex with your children unless you do what your partner says?

-- Has he forced you to have sex?
+- Has your partner forced you to have sex?

-- Does he keep or take your paycheck against your wishes?
+- Does your partner keep or take your paycheck against your wishes?

-- Does he refuse to let you take the car?
+- Does your partner refuse to let you take the car?

-- Does he make it hard for your friends or family to visit you?
+- Does your partner make it hard for your friends or family to visit you?

-- Does he say no one would ever want you if you left him?
+- Does your partner say no one would ever want you if you left them?

-- Do you change what you want to do because you’re afraid of his temper?
+- Do you change what you want to do because you’re afraid of your partner's temper?

-- Are you afraid if you left him he would kill you?
-Or himself?
+- Are you afraid that if you left your partner they would kill you?
+Or themselves?

-- Has he made you commit a crime?
+- Has your partner made you commit a crime?
 Use drugs or alcohol against your will?

-- After hitting you, does he act sweet and loving?
-Say he’s sorry?
+- After hitting you, does your partner act sweet and loving?
+Say they're sorry?
 Cry?
 Buy gifts?
 Want sex?

-- Does he want to know where you are every minute?
+- Does your partner want to know where you are every minute?

-- Does he have extreme highs and lows?
+- Does your partner have extreme highs and lows?

-- Does he believe you belong to him?
-Is he cruel to animals?
+- Does your partner believe you belong to them?
+Are they cruel to animals?

-- Did he grow up in a violent family?
+- Did your partner grow up in a violent family?

-- Does he treat you well in public but not in private?
+- Does your partner treat you well in public but not in private?

-- Does he say he can’t help losing his temper?
-Or that YOU made him lose it?
+- Does your partner say they can’t help losing their temper?
+Or that YOU made them lose it?

 If you have answered ‘yes’ to any of these, there are signs that you are not being treated right, or that you are being abused.
 If you don’t feel safe, respected and cared for, then something isn’t right.